tothanhdat2006/ScAllergen/README.md

 # ScAllergen Mobile Application
 ![License](https://img.shields.io/badge/license-MIT-blue)

+The mobile application for the ScAllergen system - A smart allergen detection app for food safety.

 > **⚠️ IMPORTANT:** This is the **Frontend** of the application.
 The app also requires the **Backend** to be set up and running for allergen detection features to work.
 Please ensure you have completed the backend setup before using this app.
 >
 > **Backend Repository:** [khangndct/ScAllergen-Backend](https://github.com/khangndct/ScAllergen-Backend)